Simple examples for sending emails from JavaMail API

 class com.sun.mail.util.MailSSLSocketFactory can be used as a simple socket factory to allow trusting all or some hosts.

-MailSSLSocketFactory avoids the need for managing keystore, or configure your own TrustManager and add a certificate in keystore.
+MailSSLSocketFactory avoids the need for managing the keystore or configuring your own TrustManager and adding a certificate in the Keystore.

 package com.sendemail;